pragmatrix/massive/shell/examples/replicator.org.md

 - With help of the team at [QuestNet GmbH](http://www.questnet.de), I ported most of their interactive voice applications to VoIP and delivered them to production on an infrastructure that processes several millions telephone calls per year.

-- I managed and helped to build an iOS application for scanning 3D body parts that are used to manufacture ortheses for [Ortholutions](http://www.ortholutions.com/).
+- I managed and helped to build an iOS application for scanning 3D body parts that are used to manufacture orthoses for [Ortholutions](http://www.ortholutions.com/).

 - Personal Research (F#):
 	- Created a rope data structure that can be used in Text Editors.